jaf7C7/acc/README.md

 > * Similar projects (ledger-cli.org)

-Acc is a command-line tool for managing a simple financial account.
-It is primarily a learning project, and its functionality is not particularly interesting.
+A command-line tool for managing a simple financial account.
+It is primarily a learning project, and its functionality is not particularly interesting, although it is described briefly in the [Usage](#usage) section.

+The main goals of this project were:

+* To gain experience with using and understanding python standard library modules
+* To learn about object-oriented programming and design
+* To practice a test-driven development workflow
+* To get familiar with the process of writing a command-line tool in python

 Usage